 What the Montshire is Doing to Ensure Safety

-- Camp groups will not interact with other camps at the museum and will be completely separated from museum visitors.
+- Camp groups will not come in close contact with museum visitors.

-- Each camp has dedicated indoor and outdoor spaces, and a set of bathrooms that no other group or visitor may access.
+- Each camp has dedicated indoor and outdoor spaces.

 - We are limiting group sizes to 15 or fewer campers.